 Your proposed accommodations are at Fateh Prakash Palace, once awarded as the Best Grand Heritage Hotel.
 The Fateh Prakash Palace is majestically located along the shores of Pichola Lake in Udaipur.
 The palace gets its name after one of the greatest rulers of the Mewar dynasty, Maharana Fateh Singh.
 The palace was renovated and converted into a heritage hotel, known for its par excellence and royal architecture.
 The palace features distinctive turrets and majestic domes.
 The palace also showcases a treasure-trove of priceless paintings, exquisite chandeliers, and collection of unique crystal and crockery.
 Overnight.

-Afternoon to explore the markets and meet with patrons of the tie and dye print famous to Udaipur.
-At sunset, enjoy a private boat ride on Lake Pichola.
+Afternoon toexplore the marketsand meet with patrons of the tie and dye print famous to Udaipur.
+At sunset, enjoy aprivate boat rideon Lake Pichola for a champagne toast at Jag Mandir.
 Overnight.

-Today, transfer to the airport for your onward flight.
+Today, transfer to the Udaipur airport for your onward flight.
 Bon Voyage!